Is your gut leaking?

 - remove the following foods for at least 30 days (several months of elimination is needed usually): gluten, dairy, soy, corn, eggs, sugar, alcohol, and most (if not all) grains.
 These foods have the potential to cause inflammation and irritation, and most people react to one, if not more, of any of these.
-Add back in one at a time after 30 days (except gluten, stay away!) to see if you react.
+Add back in one at a time after 30 days (except gluten, which activates inflammatory zonulin activity in the gut!) to see if you react.
 Remember that continuously eating foods you may have sensitivities to exacerbates leaky gut and causes continuous immune system firing.
 An overactive immune system increases your risk for auto immune disease.

 - heal the gut.
 There are a couple leaky gut repair products I like GI Revive from Designs for Health.
 Both contain therapeutic amounts of glutamine and soothing herbs to heal the gut.

 - take high dose probiotics for at least a month to recolonize the intestines with good bacteria.
 Include probiotic foods like raw kraut, kvass, or kefir (if you can do dairy).
+Or try my probiotic dairy free coconut yogurt.
 Fermented foods have many healing benefits!